wohe157/plogpro/README.md

-# plogger
+# plogpro
-A simple and general logger for Python
+A simple and versatile Python package for logging, profiling and more.